Somayeh-Soltani/Vault-Demo/README.md

 # python-mysql-vault-demo

+**This repository is a fork of [kaparora/python-mysql-vault-demo](https://github.com/kaparora/python-mysql-vault-demo).
+I have made some modifications to suit my needs.

 A docker based demo to show how we can secure a python webapp and mysql database with Vault You can run the scripts on any mac or linux host with Docker installed.
 I only tested this on a macbook.